 Styrene-butadiene rubber is a less expensive synthetic rubber resistant to abrasion, outstanding impact strength, high tensile strength, and good resilience.
 On the other hand, SBR offers poor resistance to ozone, sunlight, oils, and steam.
 The main uses of styrene butadiene rubber are automotive parts, tires and tire products, and mechanical rubber goods.

-Viton sheets are fluoroelastomer materials that are capable of handling different kinds of applications.
-This fluoropolymer elastomer and durable synthetic rubber offer outstanding temperature stability ranging from (-20 to +205) degrees Celsius.
-The demerits of Viton are that they can swell in solvents that are fluorinated, can fail quickly if the wrong grade is utilized, and are relatively costly.
-Together with nitrile, it is one of the most commonly used elastomers for sealing applications, including gaskets, O-rings, and seals.
+Vition™ sheets are fluoroelastomer materials that are used for a wide variety of applications.
+This fluoropolymer elastomer and durable synthetic rubber has a temperature stability range from -20°C to 205°C. Vition™ can absorb solvents that are fluorinated, can fail if the wrong grade is used, and are expensive.
+With nitrile, it is one of the most commonly used elastomers for sealing applications, including gaskets, O-rings, and seals.

 Butyl rubber is a great alternative for shock absorption.
 It offers excellent moisture and low gas permeability and outstanding resistance to aging, heat, ozone, weather, chemical attack, flexing, tearing, and abrasion.
 Butyl has resistance to ester-based phosphate hydraulic fluids and has exceptional electrical insulation properties.
 It has a tendency to blister, creep, and trap air during manufacture.
 Common uses include O-rings, sealants, and tank liners.
 It is used for seals in vacuum applications as it is impervious to gas.